Grade-A-Software/Comcast-DASH-VLC/README.md

 Finally, from within the build directory, execute `./vlc --stream-filter comcast_dash`

+### Our code is [right here](https://github.com/Grade-A-Software/Comcast-DASH-VLC/tree/master/modules/stream_filter).
+PLEASE scroll down to read the README.md file for a breakdown of code.

 ### We are referencing [this](https://github.com/Grade-A-Software/vlc/tree/master/modules/stream_filter/dash) portion of the VLC codebase as a model for using DASH with VLC.